Monday - Friday - 11:00 - 20:00, Saturday - 11:00 - 16:00

 Compare Different Neck Pain Conditions:

-Acute Torticollis Strained Muscle Opposite limitation of side-bending and rotation Muscle Relaxation, and pain control
+Acute Torticollis Strained Muscle Opposite side limitation of side bending and turning Muscle relaxation and pain control

-Whiplash Injury Motor vehicle Accidents, involve acceleration and deceleration neck motion Instability of Neck, and recurrent neck pain condition Muscle training to improve stability
+Whiplash Injury Motor Vehicle Accidents, involve acceleration and deceleration neck motion Instability of neck, and recurrent neck pain condition Muscle training to improve instability

-Fibromyalgia Unknown Multi area pain at the same time Pain Relief, also focus on Insomnia and Emotion
+Fibromyalgia Unknown Multi area pain at the same time Pain relief, also focus on insomnia and emotional problems

 How Traditional Chinese Medicine and Physiotherapy Help?